neurolibre/docs.neurolibre.org/source/STRUCTURE.rst

    By utilizing interactive visualizations, you can fully leverage the potential of your figures and present your data in a more engaging and insightful manner.

    You can visit the `reference JupyterBook documentation <https://jupyterbook.org/en/stable/interactive/interactive.html?highlight=interactive>`_ to have your interactive outputs rendered in your NRP.

-   ❗️Compatibility of this format with citations and bibliography has not been tested yet.

 🟢 :binderunlabel:`The binder folder (runtime)`
 ::::::::::::::::::